5 Best Books for New Habits

 Ah, a new year.
 Most of us regard this as the time for a fresh start.

-Given that we’re also entering a new decade, there’s never been a better time to commit ourselves to personal development.
+Given where we've been during the past two years, there’s never been a better time to commit ourselves to personal development.

 And as companies, industries, and our personal lives are transformed by technology, intentional, positive habits matter more than ever.

-Research confirms that resolutions don’t work, which you might have personally realized during the past week.
+Research confirms that resolutions rarely work, which you might have experienced over the years.
 The key to change is the development of small, sustainable habits that drive our behavior.

-These books are not listed in order of value but it seemed appropriate to start with a book about the “one thing,” which is my current favorite.
+These books are not listed in order of value but it seemed appropriate to start with a book about the “one thing,” which has been my go-to for years.

 1) The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results, by Gary Keller

-I read this book after its publication in 2012, but I didn’t put it into action.
-I re-read it during the holidays and I’ve put its processes into place to drive my life this year.
+I read this book after its publication in 2012, but it took a couple of years for me to really put it into action.
+I love the approach.

 Main Idea: Devoting consistent, focused time to your top priorities will produce extraordinary long-term results like a series of dominoes that gain momentum and energy as they continue to fall.
 Continually refocusing acts as a big-picture map and a small-focus compass.